ArronBeale/CI_PP2_Decrypt/README.md

 The colors I went with were green, white and black to match with the arcade background imae specifically the green neon lights in the image.
 The black header and footer were chosen as arcades are dark places around the lights of the machines and the white text for good contrast.
+The green I chose was a slightly different shade from the below image, rgb(85, 212, 53).
 ![Color selection image](https://github.com/ArronBeale/CI_PP2_Decrypt/blob/main/docs/features/nav-bar.PNG)
 ![Color selection image](https://github.com/ArronBeale/CI_PP2_Decrypt/blob/main/docs/features/color-selection.PNG)